Board of Overseers Mentoring Program

 Students are matched with mentors according to career fields and interests.
 This provides an opportunity to ask career-related questions, see a typical day in that chosen career, and possibly be introduced to professional organizations.
 By sharing experiences such as academic training, kinds of career moves, and professional insights, mentors can guide their mentees as they enter the work field.

 Participation in the program is limited to 50 students each academic year.
 Qualified junior-level students are invited to participate in the mentoring program.
 The program is not limited to students enrolled in the University Honors Program.
 Any University of Louisville student who meets the following criteria will receive an invitation to apply for the Board of Overseers Mentoring Program.

 - 3.5 cumulative GPA

-- 45-80 cumulative hours earned (junior-level, dependent strictly on number of credits earned, not year at the university; this total includes hours earned via AP, IB, CLEP, or other test credits)
+- 45-80 cumulative hours earned or junior-level status at the university (total number of credits earned includes hours earned via AP, IB, CLEP, or other test credits)

 Qualified students will receive an invitation letter via email and program application during late June/early July of the summer preceding the start of the program.
 If you are interested in the program, please ensure that you continue to check your university e-mail account throughout the summer.

 Questions about the Program

 Please send all program inquiries to the program coordinator, Sarah Exner, by email at firstname.lastname@example.org or by phone at 502.852.3919.